Manufacturers and launch service providers must navigate satellite and space infrastructure bottlenecks

 The global space economy is growing rapidly, fuelled by technological developments, commercial ventures and international collaboration.
 Advances in software and manufacturing processes should result in lower prices but the reality is more nuanced.
 Indeed, these gains are often offset by several factors including supply chain disruptions, mission complexity, delays and funding constraints.
 Manufacturers and launch service providers must adapt to the shifting competitive landscape by differentiating their offerings, enhancing their operational efficiency and exploring strategic partnerships to stay ahead of the curve.

 Analysys Mason’s Global space economy, 4th edition report shows that the satellite and space infrastructure segment is expected to generate over USD600 billion in cumulative revenue between 2022 and 2032 (Figure 1).
 The satellite and space infrastructure market is thriving due to a surge in demand for crew and cargo and communications services.
-The crew and cargo sub-segment accounts for most satellite infrastructure revenue due to high-mass geostationary (GEO) missions, while non-GEO communications constellations represent the majority of missions.
+High-mass geostationary (GEO) missions and crew and cargo missions to low-Earth orbit (LEO) and beyond account for the most satellite infrastructure revenue, while non-GEO communications constellations represent the majority of missions.

 Figure 1: Breakdown of cumulative revenue for the satellite and space infrastructure segment, by sub-segment, worldwide, 2022–2032